What Easter Changes About Everything

 I remember standing in an empty church sanctuary on a Good Friday afternoon years ago, just walking through quietly while no one else was around.
 The lights were low, the cross was bare, and the whole room felt like it was holding its breath.
 I wasn’t looking for anything in particular.
 But something settled in me that day that I’ve never quite shaken.
 This isn’t mythology.
 This isn’t a tradition passed down to make people feel better.
 Something actually happened here.
 And everything depends on it.

 Easter isn’t primarily about spring, or family gatherings, or lilies at the front of the sanctuary, though there’s nothing wrong with any of those.
-Easter is the culmination of a story that began long before Bethlehem, a story that runs like a river from the Garden of Eden, through the manger in Bethlehem all the way through the empty tomb on Sunday morning.
+Easter is the culmination of a story that began before any of us were born, a story about a God who refused to leave His creation in the wreckage of the Fall, who pursued and called and promised and finally entered the story Himself.

 The Story That Leads to the Cross

-The entire Old Testament tells that story of pursuit.
-He calls a people to Himself.
-He sends prophets.
-He pleads through the voices of Isaiah and Hosea and Jeremiah, calling his people home like a father calling a wayward child, like a husband grieving an unfaithful spouse.
-Every covenant, every sacrifice, every act of patience toward a people who kept walking away — all of it is God refusing to abandon what He created for fellowship with Himself.
+From the very beginning, God was pursuing restoration.
+He comes looking for Adam and Eve in the Garden.
+He calls Abraham out of obscurity to build a people who will carry His name.
+He raises up Moses to bring His people out of slavery.
+He speaks through the voices of Isaiah and Hosea and Jeremiah, calling His people home like a father calling a wayward child, like a husband grieving an unfaithful spouse.
+Every covenant, every sacrifice, every act of patience toward a people who kept walking away: all of it is God refusing to abandon what He created for fellowship with Himself.

 This is the story Easter completes.